elliotmangini/blog-python-notetaker/README.md

                 f.close()
             comment_time = False
 ```
+This could be optimized and written a little more clearly of course, but for now it's working great for what I need it for :)

 Overall, this automation script can help music producers keep track of their audio files and sessions more efficiently.
 By automating the process of monitoring audio files and generating session notes, producers can focus more on creating music and less on administrative tasks.
 The script could also be adapted and extended to meet other use cases, such as organizing files or generating reports.